Ratzsa/AssignmentOneSnake/README.md

 stdint.h and uint for small variables. **

 ## 2023-06-24
 Finally decided to connect everything on real hardware.
-Had to lower max columns to 8 because for now I only own one LCD module.
+Had to lower max columns to 8 because for now I only own one LED module.
 Found out that the simulation on Wokwi is somehow upside down or something.
 The easy fix with how I connected everything was to switch the vertical axis around.
+See important notice at the top.
+With only one LED I also had to change a value in max72xx.h.
+I have made a copy of that file with the correct value for Wokwi.
+EAS now seems to work as intended both on Wokwi and on physical hardware.